Search for a Local Service:

 Alzheimer’s Society is the UK’s leading dementia charity.
 We provide information and support, improve care, fund research, and create lasting change for people affected by dementia.

-We aim to strengthen the individual by providing weekend courses, using over 70 independent studies.
-We use Sudarshan Kriya and other breathing techniques on the Art of Living Happiness Programme.
+We aim to strengthen the individual byproviding weekend courses, using over 70 independent studies.
+We use Sudarshan Kriya (SKY) and other breathing techniques on the BREATH AND MEDITATION Programme.
 Corporate programmes also available.

 Reduce - Stress, depression, anxiety and PTSD